-In this brief guide, I will show you how to run Unix 1st edition in any Unix-like operating systems.
+In this brief guide, I will show you how to run Unix 1st edition using Docker on any Unix-like operating systems.

 Run Unix 1st Edition (1972) Using Docker

 First, you need to install Docker on your system.
 Refer the following guides to install Docker on RPM and DEB based systems.

 After installing Docker, run the following command to download and run the docker image.

 The above command will pull a docker image which will run UNIX, 1st edition on a PDP-11 simulator.
 For those wondering, PDP-11 was a 16-bit minicomputer sold by Digital Equipment Corporation (DEC) from 1970s to 1990s.
 Here is the picture of a PDP-11 mini computer.